We begin with per capita energy consumption.

 We have a good understanding of what the administration of the first two options looks like.
 The Department of Defense and the entire Uniformed Services of the United States will be a critical logistical support component of all three branches of public service.
 The environmental corps will be housed under the Department of the Interior and will be managed similarly to the way the Civilian Conservation Corps was administered in the 1930s and 40s.

 Today there are about five million people at the age of their service year (18 years old).
-Assuming that at least one third of young Americans decide to dedicate their year to SYS-STEAM, over the first year they will together contribute more than 200 million solar modules (from the processing of raw materials to the installation of the complete system).
-This is 100 times the number of solar modules installed in 2020.
+Assuming that at least one third of young Americans decide to dedicate their year to SYS, over the first year they will together contribute more than 200 million solar modules (from the processing of raw materials to the installation of the complete system).
+This is 100 times the number of solar modules installed in 2020 and precisely the scale we need to achieve.

 The service can be completed over a five-year period on a part-time basis.
 In this way it can be open to mid-career professionals and to people of all ages.
-One possible use for this is as a solution to the immigration question.
+One possible use for this is as a part of a solution to the immigration question.
 By completing the service requirement anyone can become a citizen of the United States no matter their previous immigration status or documentation.
-Benefits to existing citizens for voluntarily taking part in the service program could include a one-time tax break, a federally backed home loan, etc.
+Benefits to existing citizens for voluntarily taking part in the service program could include a lifetime tax credit, a federally backed zero interest home loan, or some other wealth-building mechanism.

 The above scenario assumes the program is only focused on solar power technology, but there could also be openings available in wind, wave & tide, river hydro, geothermal, biofuels, storage, and sustainable design.